- About Us

 How to Get Involved with Housing Policy

-each November, if you are interested in serving on this committee, please
+each November for the following year.
+If you are interested in serving on this committee, please

 The Colorado General Assembly has terrific resources online that help demystify the policy process, including deadline schedules, guides to public hearings, and much more.

-Housing Colorado holds an annual advocacy training webinar each January which helps inform members on effective steps to take in contacting legislators and mobilizing support behind issues.
-Please see our events page for more information.
+Housing Colorado also holds an annual advocacy training webinar in January, which helps inform members on effective steps to take in contacting legislators and mobilizing support behind issues.

-Housing Colorado offers a robust training program throughout the year, including our annual NOW!
-Conference each October and informational forums and webinars.
+Housing Colorado offers a robust training program throughout the year, including our annual Conference every October and informational forums and webinars.
 These events focus on the most relevant and timely topics and range from nuts-and-bolts technical training to broad-based policy debates.
-Click here to see our current training calendar.
-Housing Colorado also offers an annual Legislative Luncheon which includes an issues briefing prior, giving a deep dive on all currently proposed statewide legislation affecting housing.
-This is a great way to know the proposals during the legislative session.
+Click here to see our events calendar.